-Packaging Design for Solar Batteries (20 of 20)
+Portfolio Preparation (20 of 20)

 A computer-render idea before a hypothetical product could be conceived.
 Vernon Moore from the Department of Art, Southern Arkansas University, from the Individual Problem course during the fall 1998 semester took advantage of rendering a convincing and realistic portrayal of his design before spending elaborate production and money to produce them.
 As a result, he was able to make alterations based on the idea as it was generated and refined.
 However, his initial design was first conceived with regular sketching.